February 19, 2025

 The IRS rules for per diem stipulate that employee expense reports must list the time, place, and business purpose for each per diem expense.
 Your business should also use an accountable plan for per diem payments.

 IRS Publication 463 provides the rules for an accountable plan.
-Each expense must have a clear business purpose, and the employee must complete an expense report within 60 days of paying or incurring the expense.
+Each expense must have a clear business purpose of the trip, and the employee must complete an expense report within 60 days of paying or incurring the expense.

 If you follow these guidelines, per diem payments apply to legitimate business expenses, which are not taxable as income to employees.

-• Payments for meals, incidentals, or lodging in excess of GSA rates
+• Payments for meals, incidentals, or lodging that exceed the standard GSA rates

-• The employee cannot document a business purpose for an expense
+• When the employee cannot document a business purpose for an expense

-• Expense reports are incomplete or filed past the IRS deadline
+• If expense reports are incomplete or filed past the IRS deadline

-• The employee does not return unused per diem dollars to the employer
+• Unused per diem dollars the employee does not return to the employer

-In each case, you would need to withhold payroll taxes on the dollar amount, and the payment would then be added to your employee’s taxable income.
+In each case, you would need to withhold payroll taxes on the dollar amount, and the payment would then be added to your employee’s wages as taxable income.

 Simplify per diem payments with Ramp

 A per diem policy can help reduce the busywork of expense reporting and reimbursements, but it can still be a lot to manage.
-Ramp’s modern finance operations platform can help you save time and improve tax compliance whether you use per diem or another expense reimbursement method.
+Ramp’s modern finance operations platform helps you save time and improve tax compliance whether you use per diem or another expense reimbursement method.

 Try Ramp for free